Chart Color Schemes

 Population growth drivers in Mannum are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Mannum's population is estimated at around 3,140 as of November 2025.
-This reflects an increase of 221 people (7.6%) since the 2021 Census, which reported a population of 2,919 people.
-The change is inferred from the resident population of 2,962 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 36 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Mannum's population is estimated at around 3,139 as of Feb 2026.
+This reflects an increase of 220 people (7.5%) since the 2021 Census, which reported a population of 2,919 people.
+The change is inferred from the resident population of 2,962, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 40 validated new addresses since the Census date.
 This level of population equates to a density ratio of 12.2 persons per square kilometer.
-Mannum's growth of 7.6% since the 2021 census exceeded the SA3 area (7.2%) and the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 82.0% of overall population gains during recent periods.
+Mannum's 7.5% growth since the 2021 census exceeded the SA3 area (7.4%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 82.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, a population increase just below the median of regional areas across the nation is expected for Mannum (SA2), with an estimated growth of 150 persons to reach approximately 3,290 by 2041 based on aggregated SA2-level projections, reflecting a gain of 3.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, a population increase just below the median of regional areas across the nation is expected.
+The suburb of Mannum is expected to grow by 148 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.7% in total over the 17 years.

 Frequently Asked Questions - Population